indiaaeevans/indiaaeevans.github.io/README.md

 - [ ] replace text animation

 ### about
-- [ ] use query params to track "page"
+- [x] use query params to track "page"
+- [x] check query params on load to deep link to "page"
-- [ ] keyboard navigation for flipping pages
+- [x] keyboard navigation for flipping pages
+- [ ] add hint for keyboard controls

 ### portfolio
 - [ ] add more examples